What is DFD(Data Flow Diagram)?

 - The DFD should maintain consistency across all the DFD levels.

-- A single DFD can have maximum processes upto 9 and minimum 3 processes.
+- A single DFD can have a maximum of nine processes and a minimum of three processes.

 Levels of DFD